BrianHCombes/Algorithmic-Responsive-Design/README.md

 ### Theory of Operation:
 This tool asks for the desired size of an Element at viewport width "A" and also at viewport width "B." It then calculates and creates a **sizing equation** to linearly determine what the Elements size should be.
-This sizing equation calculates a proportionaly sized element regardless of viewport width.
+This sizing equation then calculates a proportionaly sized element regardless of viewport width.
+The sizing equation is intended for use in Javascript HTML DOM or equivalent to manipulate CSS properties as well as non CSS components.

 Media queries not needed.

 ## General Directions for the Alorithmic Response Tool:

-Run **response-tool.html**
+You can download and run the files or for a quick look click this: [**response-tool.html**](http://www.tarptiedown.com/response/response-tool.html)